 Websites and Hotlines:

 Governor Whitmer announced she is partially lifting the stay home order.
 The state is moving to phase 4 of the MI Safe Start Plan.
 This will allow restaurants and bars to reopen on June 8th for dine-in service with restrictions.
+Many restaurants, public pools, zoos, libraries, and museums will reopen under careful guidelines.
 Businesses are allowed to service customers inside their shops without an appointment beginning June 4th.
 Office work that is not capable of being performed remotely is allowed to resume.
 Effective immediately, groups of 100 or less are allowed gather outdoors with social distancing.
 And in-home services, including house cleaning services, can resume operations.

 BUSINESSES THAT REMAIN OPEN FOR IN-PERSON WORK MUST TAKE AGGRESSIVE STEPS TO MINIMIZE THE VIRUS’S SPREAD.
 THEY MUST: